MGTheTrain/helm-chart-and-kustomization-samples/README.md

 ## Features

-- [ ] Implement sample Python FastAPI HelloWorld service
+- [ ] Sample Python FastAPI HelloWorld service
-- [ ] Implement CI/CD workflow for building and pushing the dockerized sample service to an ACR and pulling it into a k8s cluster in order to run a container process
+- [ ] CI/CD workflow for building and pushing the dockerized sample service to an ACR and pulling it into a k8s cluster in order to run a container process
-- [ ] Implement helm chart for the sample service required for GitOps
+- [ ] Helm chart for the sample service required for GitOps

 ## Getting started